-Assuming an [REDACTED] of HK\$[REDACTED] per [REDACTED] (being the midpoint of the range of the [REDACTED] stated in this Document), we estimate that we will receive net [REDACTED] of approximately HK\$[REDACTED] million from the [REDACTED] after deducting the [REDACTED] and other estimated expenses in connection with the [REDACTED] (assuming the [REDACTED] is not exercised).
+Assuming an [REDACTED] of HK\$[REDACTED] per [REDACTED] (being the midpoint of the range of the [REDACTED] stated in this Document), we estimate that we will receive net [REDACTED] of approximately HK\$[REDACTED] from the [REDACTED] after deducting the [REDACTED] commissions and other estimated expenses in connection with the [REDACTED] (assuming the [REDACTED] and the [REDACTED] are not exercised).
 We intend to use our [REDACTED] for the purposes and in the amounts set forth below.

-- Approximately [REDACTED], or HK\$[REDACTED], will be used to expand our product and service portfolio and explore additional application scenarios for our products.
+- Approximately [REDACTED]%, or HK\$[REDACTED], will be used to expand our product and service portfolio and explore additional application scenarios for our products.
 This includes relevant production planning and long-term research and development in cutting-edge technologies.
 We intend to continue to engage in research and development, make innovation in relevant fields and maintain our market-leading position.
-Specifically, we plan to use the [REDACTED] in the following aspects: - Approximately [REDACTED], or HK\$[REDACTED], will be used to support the technical development and capacity enhancement for structural parts for the next-generation foldable screens and related smart devices accessories.
+We believe that these investments will help to expand our product and service portfolio by increasing the production capacity for our core product categories such as structural parts and functional modules for smartphones, computers, smart vehicles and cockpits and upgrading our production infrastructure and digital management systems.
+In addition, we plan to explore additional downstream applications such as smart wearables.
+Specifically, we plan to use the [REDACTED] in the following aspects: - Approximately [REDACTED]%, or HK\$[REDACTED], will be used to support the technical development and capacity enhancement for structural parts for the next-generation foldable screens and related smart devices accessories, with the majority of such [REDACTED] used on purchasing relevant equipment for research and development as well as manufacturing.
 We intend to achieve enhanced strength, durability, impact resistance and stain resistance for our structural parts, through innovation in technologies such as UTG and design of precision structural of related metal parts, thereby driving the progression of technical standards and elevating user experience.
-By increasing our production capacity in China, we aim to ensure robust support for the mass production of middle and high-end foldable smartphones for our customers and improve our market share in foldable screens. - Approximately [REDACTED], or HK\$[REDACTED], to develop exterior structural parts and related products with distinct functions on smart vehicles, covering vehicle bodies, in-vehicle systems and domain control areas.
-This endeavor seeks to refine the technological and functional elements of interior and exterior automotive parts. - Approximately [REDACTED], or HK\$[REDACTED], will be used for production capacity support and the research and development of intelligent robots.
-In particular, we plan to set up relevant laboratories, recruit qualified personnel and build production lines with both self-developed and purchased equipment.
-This will enhance our capabilities in and production capacity for structural parts such as the joints, dexterous hands, trunk shells and masks of intelligent robots joint modules as well as complete device assembly, enabling us to deliver relevant products and services to our customers on a large scale.
+By increasing our production capacity in China, we aim to ensure robust support for the mass production of middle and high-end foldable smartphones for our customers and improve our market share in foldable screens.
+According to Frost & Sullivan, the global shipment of foldable smartphones is expected to grow rapidly from 23.8 million units in 2024 to 69.7 million units in 2029, with a CAGR of 24.0%.
+The estimated allocation of capital investment is approximately 10% for construction and 90% for equipment procurement.
+We expect the related production to ramp up in 2027. - Approximately [REDACTED]%, or HK\$[REDACTED], will be used to develop exterior structural parts and related products with distinct functions on smart vehicles, covering vehicle bodies, in-vehicle systems and domain control areas, with the majority of such [REDACTED] used on equipment.
+This endeavor seeks to refine the technological and functional elements of interior and exterior automotive parts.
+The application of multi-functional glass is developing rapidly as users' demands for driving and rider experiences increase.
+Structural parts and related products for side windows and sunroofs will provide a variety of intelligent and functional services, such as heat insulation, color-changing sunshade, water repellency, anti-fog, image display and others.
+This requires manufacturers like us to achieve new technological development and breakthroughs in materials and processing.
+According to Frost & Sullivan, the global sales volume of smart vehicles is expected to increase from 73.2 million units in 2025 to 92.1 million units in 2029, with a CAGR of 5.9% from 2025 to 2029.
+The estimated allocation of capital investment is approximately 20% for construction and 80% for equipment procurement.
+We expect the related production to ramp up in 2026.